-- c) Village Disaster Management Committee (VDMC).
+c) Village Disaster Management Committee (VDMC).
 Subsequent to the UCDMC, the next lower tier of the DM committee is the Village Disaster Management Committee (VDMC).
 The VDMC plays a pivotal role as these committee members are at the forefront during disasters.
 Therefore, the stronger and more organized committees are, the more effective the disaster response can be.
+The VDMC is responsible for developing the village disaster management response can be.
 The VDMC is responsible for developing the village disaster management plan.
 It is important that these plans address the specific needs of all inhabitants of the area including vulnerable groups.
-For selection of VDMC the following may be considered: - - 1) Member should be the permanent resident of the respective village. - 2) Only one member from one household should be designated as member of VDMC. - 3) Member should preferably be literate. - 4) Should possess the willing to take active part in capacity building initiative and relief work.
+For selection of VDMC the following may be considered: -

-- 5) Representation should must be given to women, vulnerable groups and PWDs. - 6) Notable, educated and enthusiastic personal could be preferred.
+- 1) Member should be the permanent resident of the respective village. - 2) Only one member from one household should be designated as member of VDMC. - 3) Member should preferably be literate. - 4) Should be willing to take active part in capacity building initiative and relief work. - 5) Representation should must be given to women, vulnerable groups and PWDs. - 6) Notable, educated and enthusiastic personal could be preferred.